 Kidney dialysis is a procedure that typically uses a machine to separate waste products from the blood and remove them from the body.
 Dialysis acts as a substitute for a healthy kidney.

 Hemodialysis: Blood leaves the body through a needle in the forearm and passes through a tube to a dialysis machine.
 The machine filters the blood outside the body, and the blood returns through another tube and needle.

-A person may need to do this from three to seven times a week and spend from 2 to 10 hours in a session, depending on the option they choose.
+A person may need to do this from three to seven times a week and spend from

 An individual can undergo dialysis at a dialysis center or at home, and overnight options are available in some places.
 Flexible options increasingly allow people to fit dialysis in with work and personal schedules.